 It’s pretty easy to sink into bad habits when we aren’t in our normal 9-5 routine anymore and normal practices can sort of go out the window.
-However, it’s super important that we maintain good hygiene habits during isolation (someone please tell me kids!), and a lovely relaxing way to do this is to soak in a salt bath.
+However, it’s super important that we maintain good hygiene habits during isolation (someone please tell my kids!) a lovely relaxing way to do this is to soak in a salt bath.
 Studies have shown that Magnesium Flakes may help with feelings of anxiety (source) and Epsom Salts promote better sleep quality.
 Mix them together and soak that stress away, or mix up your own calming bath salt concoction like this Calendula and Pink Himalayan Bath Salts recipe that also has a splash of lavender in it.

 2. There’s an oil for that.

-Scents are so powerful, and it’s our olfactory nerve that gives us our sense of smell, it’s directly connected to the brain and sends signals to the limbic system and amygdala which are in charge of our memory, mood and emotions (wow)!
+Scents are so powerful, and it’s our olfactory nerve that gives us our sense of smell, it’s directly connected to the brain and sends signals to the limbic system and amygdala which are in charge of our memory, mood, and emotions (wow)!
 So certain aromas are a trigger, for me, the scent of Daphne reminds me of the house I grew up in, because we had a large bush of it outside my bedroom window, in the summer I would open my window and the scent would come rushing in, so I always get a smile on my face when I smell it because it takes me back to that time and place.
 Studies have shown that the aroma of certain essential oils can relieve stress, help you to relax and get a better night’s sleep.
-Try diffusing some of these oils Lavender, Lemon, Bergamot, Ylang Ylang, Clary sage and Jasmine for their calming properties, or you could use a lavender hydrosol (floral water) as a room spray, and spray some on your pillow before bed.
+Try diffusing some of these oils Lavender, Lemon, Bergamot, Ylang Ylang, Clary sage and Jasmine for their calming properties, or you could use Lavender Floral Water as a room spray, and spray some on your pillow before bed.

 3. Drink your way to calm.

 Put the kettle on and drink your way to calm with a cup of oh-so-comforting warm herbal tea.
-Tea’s like Chamomile, Peppermint and Green Tea can reduce stress, irritability, anxiety and aid in getting a good night’s sleep.
-Or you could try a comforting blend like this one from Love Tea, which is specifically designed for optimum therapeutic benefits using valerian root, licorice root, spearmint, chamomile, passion flower and lavender that supports the nervous system and helps you to keep calm and carry on.
+Tea’s like Chamomile, Peppermint and Green Tea can reduce stress, irritability, anxiety, and aid in getting a good night’s sleep.
+Or you could try a comforting blend like this one from Love Tea, which is specifically designed for optimum therapeutic benefits using valerian root, licorice root, spearmint, chamomile, passionflower, and lavender that supports the nervous system and helps you to keep calm and carry on.

 4. Set the mood with candles.